Part 1.00 Criminal Cases

 A. All demands for speedy trial pursuant to statute shall be made in writing as a separate document, containing proper case caption and case number, signed and dated by the “Defendant’s Attorney” or self-represented party, and

-B. A copy of the demand shall be timely served on the Prosecutor, and be filed with the Clerk of the Circuit Court together with proof of service on the Prosecutor.
+B. A copy of the demand shall be timely served on the Prosecutor, and be filed together with proof of service on the Prosecutor.
 If there is more than one Prosecutor, a copy of the demand shall be served on each such Prosecutor.

 Back to the Top